-Remove-AdComputer removes adcomputer from active directory retrieved using Get-AdComputer cmdlet.
+Remove-AdComputer deletes ad computer from the active directory retrieved using the Get-AdComputer cmdlet.

-Output of above script to get adcomputers from location and remove-adcomputer as below
+The output of the above script to get adcomputers from location and remove-adcomputer as below

-Remove-AdComputer cmdlet ask for prompt to confirm remove computer form active directory.
+Remove-AdComputer cmdlet asks for the prompt to confirm remove computer from active directory.

-To remove adcomputer without prompt in specified location using Remove-AdComputer run below command
+To remove adcomputer without prompt in a specified location using Remove-AdComputer run the below command

 Get-ADComputer -Filter 'Location -eq "EU/RHS"' | Remove-ADComputer -Confirm:$False

-In the above PowerShell script, remove-adcomputer cmdlet remove computers from active directory retrieved using Get-AdComputer.
+In the above PowerShell script, remove-adcomputer cmdlet deletes computers from the active directory retrieved using Get-AdComputer.

 Confirm:$False parameter does not prompt for confirmation to remove adcomputer.

 Cool Tip: Using Group Managed Service Accounts in Active Directory!